 Publications of CNDLS Staff and Affiliated Faculty

-Anderson, K., DesLauriers, P., Horvath, C., Slota, P., & Farley, J. (in press).
-From metacognition to practice cognition: The DNP e-Portfolio to promote integrated learning.
+Anderson, K., DesLauriers, P., Horvath, C., Slota, P., & Farley, J. From metacognition to practice cognition: The DNP e-Portfolio to promote integrated learning.
 Journal of Nursing Education.

-Leow, R., Cerezo, L., Caras, A., & Cruz, G. (in press).
-CALL in ISLA: Promoting depth of processing of complex L2 Spanish prepositions.
-In R. DeKeyser & G. Prieto Botana (Eds.), (Doing) SLA research with implications for the classroom (Reconciling methodological demands and pedagogical applicability).
-Amsterdam, The Netherlands: John Benjamins.
+Leow, R. P., Cerezo, L., Caras, A., & Cruz, G. (2019).
+CALL in ISLA: Promoting depth of processing of complex L2 Spanish “Para/Por” prepositions.
+In R. DeKeyser & G. Prieto Botana (Eds.), SLA research with implications for the classroom (Reconciling methodological demands and pedagogical applicability) (pp. 155-178).
+Benjamins.